-Hallux limitus, hallux rigidus, arthritic changes, and post traumatic 1st MTP injuries are common problems.
-Journal articles regarding these pathologies are ongoing, encompassing statistics, varied treatment plans, and outcomes.
-This paper will present a newly designed 1st MTP hemi implant for the treatment of stages 2, 3, and in some cases stage 4 hallux limitus/rigidus and how it can reduce potential malformations seen with current market implants.
+Hallux limitus, hallux rigidus, arthritic changes, and post traumatic 1st MTP injuries are a common problem.
+Journal articles regarding this pathology are ongoing, encompassing statistics, varied treatment plans, and outcomes.
+This paper will present a newly designed 1st MTP hemi implant for the treatment of stages 2, 3, and in some cases stage 4 hallux limitus/rigidus and how it can reduce potential malformations with current market implants.

-Figures: Hallux limitus/rigidus stages
+Figure: Hallux limitus/rigidus stages

-There are a variety of surgical options for these pathologies with the two most popular being 1st MTP implant surgery and arthrodesis.
+There are a variety of surgical options for this pathology with the two most popular being 1st MTP implant surgery and arthrodesis.
 Each may work well in a particular surgeon's hands and both can present complications.
 The primary goal of both procedures is relief of pain.
-There are also two schools of surgical philosophies; those who are satisfied with absence of joint motion, i.e. fusion, and those who desire to maintain joint motion, i.e. implant surgery.
+There are also two schools of surgical philosophies.
+Those who are satisfied with absence of joint motion, i.e. fusion, and those who desire to maintain joint motion, i.e. implant surgery.
 There is a great deal of literature describing possible complications with all surgical choices.

-This paper will center on current hemi implants with possible complications versus the new BioPro[®] HemiEdge[TM] 1st MTP Implant and how these issues can be reduced or eliminated.
+This paper will center on current hemi implants with possible complications versus the new BioPro HemiEdge® 1st MTP Implant and how these issues can be reduced or eliminated.

-Hemi implant surgery is a relatively easy procedure which may be combined with adjunctive procedures if required.
-Outcomes vary with different surgeons and with patient follow up and adherence to post-operative protocols.
+Hemi implant surgery is a relatively easy procedure (may be combined with adjunctive procedures if required) but variable outcomes differ with different surgeons along with patients follow up and adherence to postoperative protocols.
 The basic design of phalangeal based hemi implants has not changed in over 60 years.
-The articulating surfaces are basically the same in all implants with variances in stem design, thickness and angulation.
-Potential issues may be related to surgical technique (different surgeons achieve different results), implant sizing and/or placement, implant deviation or telescoping and bone overgrowth reducing the functionality of the joint.
+The articulating surfaces are basically the same in all implants with variances in stem design, thickness, and angulation.
+Potential issues may be related to surgical technique (different surgeons achieve different results), implant sizing and/or placement, implant deviation or telescoping, and bone overgrowth reducing the functionality of the joint.

-Figures: various complications with current implants
+Figure: various complications with current implants